wp-plugins/breezing-forms/readme.txt

 [Documentation](http://crosstec.de/en/support/breezingforms-documentation.html "View Documentation") |
 [Support Forum](http://crosstec.de/en/forums/51-breezingforms-for-wordpress.html)

-[Breezing Forms](http://crosstec.de/en/wordpress-forms-download.html) is a professional form builder to create custom forms for WordPress and suited for both, beginners and experts.
+[Breezing Forms](http://crosstec.de/en/wordpress-forms-download.html) is a professional form builder to create custom forms for WordPress and is suited for both, beginners and experts.
 You may create from simple to very sophisticated and complex multi step forms as it provides a clever interface to add and manage form elements quickly -- while quick means easy.

-BreezingForms supports responsiveness and form theme support but it also gives you the ability to display your form in a web app way manner.
+Breezing Forms supports responsiveness and theme support but it also gives you the ability to display your form optimized for mobile devices.

-As example, please open this form with your desktop and mobile browser:
+As example, open this form with your desktop and mobile browser:
 [Mobile Form Demo](http://crosstec.de/.sub-breezingformswpdemo/)

 The admin ui feels like home in WordPress and helps you to keep track of your form structure.
 No matter if simple or complex forms, you never get lost in the process and this makes it a huge advantage over classic drag-from-left-to-right form builders.